 Richard (Rich) Goldstein has been a Certified Public Accountant (CPA) for over 40 years and is a Certified Investment Management Analyst (CIMA™).
 He founded R. M. Goldstein Accountancy Corporation in 1979 from which GoldsteinEnright Financial Advisers, Inc. was created and is now known as Goldstein Munger + Associates.

 Rich holds a Bachelor of Arts (BA) degree in Accounting from San Francisco State University and Master of Science (MS) degrees in Taxation and Personal Financial Planning from Golden Gate University.
 He earned his CIMA™ accreditation through the University of Pennsylvania’s Wharton School of Finance.
-Rich is past Board Chair of the board of directors of a non-profit elder care facility and remains on the board.
-He is also a member of the Investment and Wealth Institute, the California Society of Certified Public Accountants and the American Institute of Certified Public Accountants.
+Rich is also a member of the Investment and Wealth Institute, the California Society of Certified Public Accountants and the American Institute of Certified Public Accountants.

 CPA – Requirements for attaining the CPA designation are a Bachelors degree, 24 semester hours of accounting courses, the passing of a two and half day exam, two years of accounting audit experience with a CPA firm and the passing of an ethics exam.
 Maintaining the CPA designation requires 80 hours of continuing education every two years including 4 ethics hours.